Skip to content

 "load": "main.css"

-Now, whenever you make changes to main.css, the page will reload automatically.
+Now, whenever you make changes, the page will reload automatically.
 You can use this feature on any website where your project is active.

 Match Patterns

-The matches field follows the Match patterns syntax used by standard browser extensions.
-This means you can use the * wildcard to match multiple subdomains or paths.
+The matches field follows the match patterns syntax used by browser extensions.
+This means you can use the wildcard * to match multiple subdomains or paths.

-For example, *://*.example.com/* translates to "all pages on example.com and its subdomains".
-Let's update our epos.json to use this broader pattern:
+For example, *://*.example.com/* means "all pages on example.com and its subdomains".

 {